abhiiishek2000/dot_bottom_nav/README.md

 # dot_bottom_nav

-A flutter package that provides you to capture any widget to image.
+A flutter package that provides awesome bottom navigation bar with dot indicator.
 The features is:
 1. Rounded bottom nav
 2. Floating bottom nav
 3. Dot indicator
 4. Customizable according to need
+5. Animated dot indicator
 ## Installation

 1. Add the latest version of package to your pubspec.yaml (and run`dart pub get`):